sirlawglobal/OSAAGOS/READMEadminDahboard .md

   - APProving  joing a group.

-- **Admin rejecting joining request to a group**
+- **Admin adding member to a group**
-  - `POST /api/admin/groups/:groupId/denyJoin/:userId`
+  - `POST /groups/:groupId/members/:userId`
+  - adding member to a  group .

+- **Admin removing member to a group**
+  - `DELETE /groups/:groupId/members/:userId`
+  - adding member to a  group .

+- **Admin getting all members of a group**
+  - `DELETE /groups/:groupId/members`
-  - unapproving joining group .
+  - adding member to a  group .

 ### Post